graveyard/signalfx-janitor/README.md

 # signalfx-janitor

-Cleans up stale alerts in SignalFX
+Cleans up stale alerts in SignalFX,
+Alternatively mutes noisy alerts for a specified amount of time.

 Owned by `eng-infra`.